Goda’s Slave – Chapter 13: Full of Kanna Rava

 Goda leapt out of the truck and, without waiting for Kanna, pushed into the brush and disappeared into a trail.
 Finding herself suddenly alone, Kanna ran after her, dove into the thatch of trees without thinking, stumbled through the prickly vines and fallen logs.

 Goda had stopped in front of a small, muddy lake that shone in the light like a murky mirror.
 She was already taking her clothes off.
 More layers of fabric fell before Kanna’s eyes, and as Kanna approached, the details of the smooth valleys and hard lines of Goda’s back became clearer.
-Because the woman was turned around and could not see her, Kanna allowed her eyes to wander as the robes slid down Goda’s waist and opened the last half of her body to the light.

 In time, Goda seemed to feel her stare, so she half-turned and smirked in Kanna’s direction.
-She didn’t seemed bothered; there was no judgment; she may not have even realized with what kind of gaze Kanna regarded her.
+She didn’t seemed bothered; there was no judgment.
+She may not have even realized with what kind of gaze Kanna regarded her.

 “I didn’t have time to wash as I usually do first thing in the morning,” Goda said.
 “If you need to do the same, then now is the time.
 We won’t be stopping again until after sundown.”